Drawing electrical symbols

 Deleting a symbol

 Delete the file from the symbol library.
-You will find the path to the library in File - Options - Paths
+You'll find the library path in File - Options - Paths.

 Nested symbols

-A symbol may contain other symbols.
-Nested symbols cannot contain text (this is a limitation of the program).
+A symbol can contain other symbols. ⚠️ Nested symbols cannot contain text - this is a program limitation.

 chat support